Peter T. Daniels

-Peter T. Daniels (born December 11, 1951) is a scholar of writing systems, specializing in typology.
+Peter T. Daniels (born December 11, 1951) is a scholar of writing systems, specializing in the typology of writing systems.
 He was co-editor (with William Bright) of the book The World's Writing Systems (1996).
 He was a lecturer at University of Wisconsin–Milwaukee and Chicago State University.

 He received degrees in linguistics from Cornell University and the University of Chicago.

 Daniels introduced two neologisms for categories of scripts, first published in 1990: abjad (an "alphabet" with no vowel letters, derived from the Arabic term) and abugida (a system of consonant+vowel base syllables modified to denote other or no vowels, derived from the Ethiopic term per a suggestion from Wolf Leslau).